 Certification of Mailing: 2023 Assessment Notices

 This is a notification that, as per Section 311 (1) of the Municipal Government Act, property assessment notices were mailed to all property owners in Wetaskiwin as of February 16, 2023.
-The notice of assessment date is February 24, 2023, with the complaint deadline being April 25, 2023.
-If you do not receive your notice as of March 3, 2023, please contact the City of Wetaskiwin at 780.361.4400.
+The complaint deadline was April 25, 2023.

 If you disagree with the assessment of your property, you have the right to submit a complaint.
 Get more information about the steps you need to take to submit a complaint about your property assessment.
 Please contact Accurate Assessment Group Ltd. and speak with Kurt Hartman, Assessment Specialist, toll free at 1.877.438.2305.

 If, after speaking with an assessor, you still do not agree with your assessment, please speak with the assessor about the assessment appeal process.
 The assessment appeal deadline will be indicated on the front of the assessment and tax notices.
 It is important to note Section 460(6) of the Municipal Government Act, Chapter M-26, RSA 2000 states "a complaint may be made about a designated officer’s refusal to grant an exemption or deferral under a bylaw under section 364.1".

 For a complaint to be heard by an Assessment Review Board, the complaint form must be completed and filed with the Assessment Review Board clerk along with the appropriate fee established by Council.
 If an assessment complaint is to be handled by an Agent, the Assessment Complaints Agent Authorization form must also be filed.